CiscoAI/kubeflow-examples/README.md

 # Kubeflow Workflows

 <img src="https://www.kubeflow.org/images/logo.svg" width="100">
-This repo contains example apps for [kbeflow].
+This repo contains example apps for [kubeflow].
 Each app has its own README.

 ---